our team

 volunteer with us

 After the historic 2024 election, we’ll continue to research, analyze, and update data on the dashboard with volunteer leadership.
 We’ll need a lot of help!
-If you’re interest in engaging with this volunteer team and have a background in electoral or census data, data visualization, Tableau, GIS mapping, data story telling, or related skills, please reach out.
+If you’re interested in engaging with this volunteer team and have a background in electoral or census data, data visualization, Tableau, GIS mapping, data story telling, or related skills, please reach out.